CryptDB/cryptdb/README.md

                 single-quote text single-quote
                 + 'some-text-here'
                 + 'a second example'
-             Such indicates that the reader is to use the value _without_ the single-quotes.
+             it indicates that the reader is to use the value _without_ the single-quotes.

 #########################################